-- Start creating your book – The software walks you through the process of deciding size and type of book you want.
-Both my books are 12×12, but they have lots of different sizes.
+The software walks you through the process of deciding size and type of book you want.
+Both my baby books are 12x12, but they have lots of different sizes.

-- Organizing photos – I get this question all the time and honestly, I plan to write a whole post on this for you guys breaking it down, but for sake of simplicity here is what I do.
+I get this question all the time.
+I should I plan to write a whole post on this for you guys breaking it down, but for sake of simplicity here is what I do.

-- Once a week (or less frequently) when I sit down to the computer to check emails and have my phone with me, I plug that baby in and download my pictures.
+- Once a week or once every couple weeks, I download my pictures from my phone and camera to my hard drive.
 Get yourself an external hard-drive or cloud storage and get them off your phone and into folders either by day or month.

-- Loading all the pictures into the book in the right order.
-The most efficient way I have found to create the book, was to only add one month one month of photos at a time to your project.
+Loading all the pictures into the book in the right order.
+The most efficient way I have found to create the book, was to only add one month of photos at a time.

-- When you add month by month, the software allows you to see all your pictures or just the ones you have not used in the book.
-This was super helpful as you layout your book and decide whether you want all those pictures or not in your book.
+When you add month by month, the software allows you to see all your pictures or just the ones you have not used in the book.
+This was super helpful as you layout your book.
+Decide whether you want all those pictures or not in your book.

-- Once you've created your meat of your photo book, the software will walk you through the covers, the spine.
+Once you've created your meat of your DIY baby book, the software will walk you through the covers, the spine.
 Whether you want to add text, what time of cover.
 For both my books, I added the kids full name and birthday to the spine of the hardcover book.